 However, like a number of the lower-priced MIDI keyboards on our list, the Nektar provides these features at such a low cost by skimping on the keybed.
 In this case, pretty much everything about the keys is less than ideal.

-The synth action feels artificial which is only matched by the poor feel of the flimsy keys which themselves are dubious velocity-sensitive keys.
+The synth action keys feel artificial, which is only matched by the flimsy keys’ poor feel, which are dubious velocity-sensitive keys.

 - The least expensive controller on our list

 - Offers a robust number of control arrangements

 - Synth-action keys will not appeal to most users

 - The drivers are subpar and will lose connectivity

 - The keys feel cheap

 - Poor velocity-sensitive keys

 Guide on Choosing the Best 49 Key MIDI Keyboards